bazil/web/content/blog/2014-04-24-introducing-bazil.md

 files around*, and once again lose track of where's the *latest copy* of what file.

-  - <i class="fa fa-desktop"></i> <i class="fa fa-meh-o
+  - {{<fontawesome "solid/desktop">}} {{<fontawesome
-    text-danger"></i> Desktop use is kinda sorta tolerable: you're never sure whether the file you are looking at is the latest copy
+    icon="regular/meh" class="text-warning">}} Desktop use is kinda
+    sorta tolerable: you're never sure whether the file you are looking at is the latest copy

-  - <i class="fa fa-laptop"></i> <i class="fa fa-frown-o
+  - {{<fontawesome "solid/laptop">}} {{<fontawesome
-    text-danger"></i> Laptop use is miserable: you're confused about which copies of your files are the right ones, the network file system is an umbilical tying you to your home network, and everything goes over the slow wifi all the time
+    icon="regular/frown" class="text-danger">}} Laptop use is
+    miserable: you're confused about which copies of your files are the right ones, the network file system is an umbilical tying you to your home network, and everything goes over the slow wifi all the time

-  - <i class="fa fa-cloud"></i> <i class="fa fa-meh-o text-danger"></i>
+  - {{<fontawesome "solid/cloud">}} {{<fontawesome icon="regular/meh"
-    Cloud storage is still expensive, but now you can use it as backup only and bypass the synchronization service providers: switching between clouds is easier, and cold storage and reduced availability is cheaper.
+    class="text-warning">}} Cloud storage is still expensive, but now you can use it as backup only and bypass the synchronization service providers: switching between clouds is easier, and cold storage and reduced availability is cheaper.

     However, this leaves you installing & configuring cloud backup software *in addition to* your network file system woes; not the